 Sleep is one of the best legal performance enhancers out there.
 Prioritizing a restful night’s sleep significantly impacts health in many ways.
 So, whether you’re working to improve a specific biomarker or you’re chasing down a PR, sleep can help you get there.

-InsideTracker’s genetic report includes four sleep-related insights.
+InsideTracker’s DNA analysis includes four sleep-related insights.
 One genetic variant predicts your potential sleep duration—knowing your potential for this trait can help to inform a sleep routine that works best for you.

 Another genetic variant indirectly tied to sleep influences caffeine consumption.
 Studies show that people with this variant are more likely to drink an additional one-third cup of coffee each day.
 Knowing your genetic potential for consuming more caffeine can help you think more about when you’re consuming it so that it doesn’t negatively impact your sleep quality and duration.